wilhmhkm/wilhmhkm/README.md

 I'm Ilham, a data analyst based in Malaysia.

-I’m obsessed with improving efficiency in my work, the environments I operate in, and the teams I collaborate with.

 I enjoy exploring data, analyzing workflows, and uncovering insights that help organizations operate better.

 If a process can be measured, I’ll likely try to optimize it.